Proven-Paradox/shaper-system/Handbook.md

 #### Prone
 Lying on the ground.
 Melee range Abilities against Prone targets have Boon +3, while any Abilities coming from beyond Short range are made at Bane -3.
 Moving a Square while Prone costs a major action.
 You may fall Prone or stand up as a minor action.

-#### Scorch X
-On fire or dealing with a lingering burn.
-This reduces your Mental Defense by X for its duration.

-#### Shock X
+#### Stagger
-Shocked, rattled by sonic damage, or the like.
-This reduces your Mental Offense by X for its duration.
+Knocked silly.
+While Staggered, you lose your Minor action and have Bane -1.
+Unless a different duration is listed, Staggers only last one Round (or 10 seconds outside of Initiative).

 ## Advantages
 These are circumstances that give the character in question an advantage.